saschaende/typo3-users/README.md

 ## Features of the "Users" Extension

 * User friendly, no complicated typoscript: You can configure all settings via the plugins
-* Templates based on bootstrap 4
+* FLUID templates, based on bootstrap 4, easy to customize.
+Even for emails.
+* Security:
-* Security: According to https://typo3.org/security/advisory/typo3-psa-2019-002/, Username and Email Address Enumeration is not possible in all plugins.
+    * According to https://typo3.org/security/advisory/typo3-psa-2019-002/, Username and Email Address Enumeration is not possible in all plugins.
 If a user registers with an email, that exists, the email adress automatically gets a remember mail with an password reset link.
 (Thanks to vasyl from http://typo3.net.ua/)
-* FLUID templates, easy to customize.
-Even for emails.
     * A list of 2160 disposable email address providers is included and can be imported with one click.
 * Plugin: Login
     * Login with username AND/OR email
     * Configurable input fields